-A family member contacted me for advice.
+A while back, a family member contacted me for advice.
 She was experiencing nausea and pain under her right ribcage, so she scheduled a check-up with her MD.

-After testing, her doctor confirmed that she had a cyst on her liver and extremely elevated liver enzymes.
+After testing, her doctor confirmed that she had a cyst on her liver and extremely high liver enzymes.

-She was worried about her health and had to return to the doctor in two weeks for additional testing to see what else could be potentially brewing and causing the trouble.
+She was worried about her health and had to return to the doctor in a few weeks for additional testing to see what else could be potentially brewing and causing the trouble.

 Elevated liver enzymes can be caused by: